18 Common Rosacea Triggers

-You may have already noticed that certain foods, temperatures, activities, emotional states -- or something else entirely -- will trigger your rosacea to flare up.
-There are many known or suspected rosacea triggers.
+You've probably noticed that certain foods, temperatures, activities, emotions -- or something else entirely -- will trigger your rosacea to flare up.

 Foods and drinks that cause rosacea: